 How to Set Boundaries Without Feeling Guilty

 If the thought of saying no makes your stomach twist, you’re not the only one.
-For a lot of women, especially high achievers, perfectionists, and people-pleasers, setting boundaries feels almost impossible.
-You want to protect your time and energy, but guilt and fear of disappointing people show up fast and stop you in your tracks.
+For a lot of women, especially high achievers, perfectionists, and people-pleasers, setting boundaries feels really, really hard.

 The truth is that boundaries are not selfish.
 They are necessary.
-Without them, anxiety rises, resentment builds, and burnout becomes almost guaranteed.
-With them, you move through life with more clarity, self-respect, and ease.
+Without them, anxiety rises, resentment builds, and burnout comes.

 Here’s how to start setting boundaries without drowning in guilt.